Error handling, like many aspects of JavaScript, has been maturing since

 you may use the onerror event. |

-TypeError | An error in the expected variable type has occurred. |
+| TypeError | An error in the expected variable type has occurred. |

-URIError | An error when encoding or decoding the URI has occurred
+| URIError | An error when encoding or decoding the URI has occurred

-(ie: when calling encodeURI() ). |
+(ie: when calling encodeURI()). |

 This level of detail may be useful when you wish to sniff out a specific type of error in your

-clause.
+catch clause.
 In the below, no

-DIV on the page exists with ID="mydiv"
+DIV on the page exists with ID="mydiv".
+When trying to set its

-property, a TypeError
+.innerHTML property, a TypeError occurs, since

-we're trying to assign the .innerHTML
+we're trying to assign the .innerHTML property to a null

 object: